 - Click on Download now on the update notification banner (which may take a few moments to appear).
 You can also download and install version 2.4.1 directly.

-- Go to the Manager and click on the Update All button to update all applications on your Ledger device.
+- Go to My Ledger and click on the Update All button to update all applications on your Ledger device.
 Your device will now run version 1.4.0 of the Bitcoin app.

 How do I protect myself against this vulnerability when using a third-party wallet?

-You should install the latest Bitcoin application in the Manager.
+You should install the latest Bitcoin application in My Ledger.
 When you are making a transaction that could potentially be exploited, a warning will be displayed on your Ledger device.
 You can either cancel the transaction or proceed nonetheless.

 We encourage you to reach out to third-party wallet developers to request they update LedgerJS in order to fix the vulnerability on their side.